Photographic History of Table Mountain

 trouble was getting there, and even

-for Smithsonian's solar research on the summit of Mt.
-Whitney in 1904.
+Smithsonian's atmospheric studies on the summit of Mt.
+Whitney in 1909.
 Smithsonian Institute Archives

 Here is an image of that same